Frequently Asked Questions

 Have inspections and surveys now been completed?
 Yes.
 A series of specialist surveys and investigations have now been completed.
 These were complex and time-consuming and involved structural, mechanical and engineering specialists.

 Why is it taking so long to reopen?
 The Pools are a historic site with specialist systems and structures.
 Understanding the full extent of the damage safely and properly had to come first.
 Now that this work is complete, the Trust is finalising repair options, costs and funding routes.
+The Trust’s ability to act has also been constrained while the site remained subject to an exclusive sublease, which is now being resolved..

 How much will it cost to repair the Pools?
 Updated cost estimates are currently being finalised.
 Early indications are that the repairs will involve a significant funding requirement, which presents a major challenge for a small local charity.

 Is the Trust still committed to reopening the Pools?
 Yes.
 Despite the setback and the scale of the challenge, the Trustees remain determined to see swimmers return to Cleveland Pools and for the site to continue as a valued community asset.
+We are also using this moment to look at how the Pools can evolve — with stronger community involvement, improved access and a broader health and wellbeing offer.

 Where will the money come from to reopen the Pools?
 The Trust is exploring a range of funding options, including grants, trusts and other forms of investment.
 This will take time and careful planning.
 Any future funding applications will be subject to funders’ usual assessment and decision-making processes and cannot be guaranteed.